newamericafoundation/teddy/README.md

 lerna run start --parallel
 ```

-If you just want to work on one or a couple package, run something like this instead (it'll be a bit lighter on your computer, because it won't spawn separate subprocesses to watch/build every single package).
+If you just want to work on one or a couple packages, run something like this instead (it'll be a bit lighter on your computer, because it won't spawn separate subprocesses to watch/build every single package).

 ```
 lerna run start --parallel --scope @newamerica/charts @newamerica/maps